IGPenguin/mobile-toolkit/README.md

 ![Header](/header_v2.png?raw=true)
 ## What is this?
-🛠 Capture screen, manage apps, simulate input, print system log and gather various intel using simple commands!<br>
+🛠 Capture screen, manage apps, simulate input, print system log and more using simple commands!<br>

 ⚡️ Boost your effectivity while developing and/or testing mobile applications, discover new tools!<br>